hogart/twine-enhancer/README.md

 ######Version 1.7.0

-This brings much better import and snippet insertion control, as well as improved customization
+This version brings much better import and snippet insertion control, as well as improved customization

 * Hotkeys now can be customized by user
 * "Extension settings" button added